Alnur Mussayev: Chairman of the National Security Committee

+Since 2007

 In 2007, Mussayev fled Kazakhstan along with his former deputy Rakhat Aliyev to Vienna, Austria.
 Mussayev accused the government of widespread corruption and payments of millions of dollars in bribes by western oil companies to President Nazarbayev.
 The government of Kazakhstan has convicted him of crimes in absentia as a result of his defection.

 An attempted kidnapping of Mussayev took place in Vienna in September 2008.
-The Austrian government declined comment on the perpetrators' origins at the time.
+The Austrian government declined to comment on the perpetrators' origins at the time.
 In a January 2010 trial, defendant Ildar A., one of three men charged with the kidnap attempt on Mussayev, was found not guilty by an Austrian court.
 Mussayev described the verdict as "politically motivated" and an "attempt to please Kazakhstan".
 During the trial, Mussayev claimed not to know Ildar A., but he admitted in press comments soon after that this was not entirely accurate, as he knew the defendant professionally but not personally; he explained the discrepancy by claiming that his oath to Kazakhstan prevented him from revealing this information.

 In 2015, Mussayev faced charges for the abduction and murder of two bankers in the Nurbank murder case.
 The primary suspect in the case, Rakhat Aliyev, was found hanged in his prison cell before the trial began.
 The trial was one of the most complex in Austrian history with over 60 witnesses.
-Mussayev was cleared of all changes.
-Vadim Koshlyak was cleared of murder, but sentenced to two years in prison.
+Mussayev was cleared of all charges.